Classical Foundations: The Weight of Tradition

 The Collapse of Shared Musical Language

-After the first steps toward atonality, the challenge was twofold: it was both compositional and social.
+After the first steps toward atonality, the challenge became both compositional and social.
 Western art music had long relied on shared expectations about harmony and form.
 Even listeners without formal training could tell when a phrase felt finished.
-When the different tones no longer worked together, that shared understanding got weaker.
+When those harmonic expectations no longer held, that shared understanding weakened.

 Anton Webern took this idea to its extreme.
 His works are often short, with each gesture carefully planned.
 Silence plays a structural role.
 The result can feel empty and clear.
 Every note is important.
 Alban Berg, on the other hand, was still connected to storytelling.
-In his opera Wozzeck, there is dissonance (musical notes that are out of tune) along with dramatic intensity.
-The music doesn’t make you feel better, but it does show that the artist is being honest and is worried about society.
+In his opera Wozzeck, sharp dissonance and dramatic intensity exist side by side.
+The music does not offer comfort, but it does register social pressure, violence, and psychological fracture with unusual force.

-This new sound was hard for audiences to get used to.
-People who went to the concert liked Mahler’s emotional intensity, but they had a hard time with Webern’s more concise forms.
+This new sound was hard for audiences to absorb.
+Listeners who had embraced Mahler’s emotional intensity often struggled with Webern’s compressed forms.
 Critics debated whether this type of music was a step forward or a step away.
 Some people accused modern composers of forsaking beauty.
 Others said that beauty itself had changed.

 The collapse of shared harmonic language did not mean the end of communication.
-This meant that communication required new skills.
+Instead, communication required new skills.
 Listening became more analytical, more attentive to texture and structure.
 The concert hall became a place where people focused as much on their breathing as on the music.

 This caused a rift between modern classical music and popular music.
-While operetta and emerging jazz traditions attracted a wide audience, atonal works appealed to smaller groups.
-The gap between high art and popular culture grew wider.
-This tension would influence the next phase of modernism, where rhythm and physical energy became more important.
+While operetta and emerging jazz traditions reached broad audiences, atonal works appealed to smaller circles.
+The gap between elite and popular listening widened.
+Yet not every composer responded by pushing farther into abstraction.
+Some turned in the opposite direction and looked for renewed order.

 Stravinsky's Rite of Spring: Rhythm as Shock

 The shock was not only because of the differences.
-It came from Pulse.
-The bassoon’s opening melody sounds unusual because it’s high and fragile.
+It came from pulse.
+The bassoon’s opening melody sounds unusual because it is high and fragile.
 Soon after, jagged accents and shifting meters take over.
-The orchestra plays with a powerful energy that feels almost primitive, but that description doesn’t fully capture the complexity of Stravinsky’s style.
+The orchestra plays with a powerful energy that feels almost primitive, but that description does not fully capture the complexity of Stravinsky’s style.
 The ballet’s choreography by Vaslav Nijinsky made this feeling of separation even stronger.
 The dancers moved with a strong, earthy energy instead of the usual classical elegance.

-Stravinsky didn’t reject tradition completely.
-He used traditional Russian music and kept a clear structure.
-But the focus on rhythm changed where the weight was.
+Stravinsky did not reject tradition completely.
+He drew on Russian materials and retained a strong architectural sense.
+But he shifted the musical center of gravity.
 Instead of long, unfolding harmonic arcs, short patterns collide and repeat.
-Energy replaces feelings of expansion.
+Energy replaces expansion.
 The listener is not gently guided toward resolution.
-The listener is confronted with a difficult situation.
+The listener is confronted with impact.

 Technology Transforms the Concert Hall